wjbaker101/data-table-trainee-assessment/README.md

 Within approximately three to four hours we would expect:

-* A small JavaScript application that takes the data as a parameter and renders out a HTML table into the body of the HTML document.
+* JavaScript code that takes the data and renders out a HTML table into the body of the HTML document.
 * Human readable date formats

 Here's an example of what we'd like you to generate: